MultiTheFranky/rtf-42nd/README.md

 # Credits

-- A3GO - https://github.com/indig0fox/a3go Thanks for the library to make Arma 3 extensions easily using Golang.
+- arma-rs - https://github.com/BrettMayson/arma-rs Thanks for develop the rust extension adapter.
 - ACE3 - https://github.com/acemod/ACE3 Thanks for the develop of ACE3 and the development wiki.
 - CBA_A3 - https://github.com/CBATeam/CBA_A3 Thanks for the macros and the develop structure of Arma 3 Mods.
-- HEMTT - https://github.com/BrettMayson/HEMTT Thanks for the Arma 3 mod builder
+- HEMTT - https://github.com/BrettMayson/HEMTT Thanks for the Arma 3 mod builder.
-- Arma 3 - https://arma3.com/ Thanks for the base game and the DLCs
+- Arma 3 - https://arma3.com/ Thanks for the base game and the DLCs.